Dr. Mark Lyons

 President and CEO

-He received his bachelor’s degree in political science and environmental science in 1999 from the University of Chicago.
-He received his master’s degree in brewing and distilling in 2001, followed by a Ph.D. in the area of solid state fermentation, at Heriot-Watt University in Edinburgh.
+Dr. Lyons received his bachelor’s degree in political science and environmental science in 1999 from the University of Chicago.
+He received his master’s degree in brewing and distilling in 2001, followed by a Ph.D. in the area of solid state fermentation, at Heriot-Watt University in Edinburgh in 2008.
 Dr. Lyons is fluent in Spanish, Portuguese, French and German, and he has a working knowledge of Mandarin.